ungernthabaron/syncory-flutter-app/README.md

 ## 🚀 About

 **Synqory** is a cross-platform Flutter Web app built with Firebase that connects people through shared interests.
 Looking for a gaming partner?
 Want to discuss data analysis?
 Planning an event?
-Synqoryory helps you find your squad through smart category matching.
+Synqory helps you find your squad through smart category matching.

 ### ✨ Key Features